polterguy/polterguy.github.io/index.md

 ---
-title: "Magic Cloud"
+title: Magic Cloud
-description: "Magic Cloud is an AI-based Low-Code and No-Code software development automation framework, allowing for the machine to create most of your code"
+description: Magic Cloud is an AI-based Low-Code and No-Code software development automation framework, allowing for the machine to create most of your code
 header:
-  image: /assets/images/wizard-large.webp
+  image: /assets/images/hero/home.png
+  og_image: /assets/images/hero/home-og.png
-  image_description: Wizard standing in his library reading a book symbolizing the power of Magic Cloud
+  image_description: Magic Cloud
 ---

 Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, AI, low-code, and no-code.
 This allows you to focus on creative tasks, while having the machine create the boring parts.

 > Where the Machine Creates the Code!

+Magic gives you everything you need to build your entire backend — your database, your API, your business logic, your background jobs, and your authentication and authorisation — and to host it, all in one place.
+And when you connect it to an AI-based [MCP](/tutorials/how-to-connect-the-mcp-server/) client such as Claude, or point it at OpenAI, the machine can generate your frontend too — turning a plain-English description into a working full stack application.

+This also makes Magic exceptionally well suited for building AI agents, and _especially database-driven agents_.
+Because your entire backend and its data become secured tools the AI can invoke over MCP, an agent can query and update your database, call your endpoints, and even create brand new endpoints on demand — all behind your own authentication and role based access control, with your data never leaving your database.

 Magic is 100% open source, and you can find its [GitHub repo here](http://github.com/polterguy/magic).
 If you don't want to mess with hosting yourself, you can check out our professional or enterprise hosting plans [here](https://ainiro.io).